Owen150/CG-Semester-Project/README.md

 The aim of this project is to create a first-person shooter game using WebGL for rendering and interacting with the game at web-level graphics and Python for the backend logic.

 # Specifications
 The game design will include levels, characters, weapons, and other assets.
-We will use 3D Modelling software to create and export 3D Models and textures.
+We will use a 3D Modelling software to create and export 3D Models and textures.
-Milestones

 # Classic FPS controls:
 Move the mouse to look and turn around and Use AWSD keys to move your character to shoot press the left mouse button.